iferminm/iferminm.github.io/content/Blog/microservices_2.md

 system where your source of truth varies depending on the information you're looking for and it's not a single database where you can run a SQL query and join everything together.
-You could rely also on *internal events* to build a reporting database while the relevant events are happening instead of querying everything when a report is requested, this way you'll always have relevant business data to produce reports on top of,
+You could rely also on *internal events* to build a reporting database while the relevant events are happening instead of querying everything when a report is requested, this way you'll always have relevant business data to produce reports on top of.

 ## Conclusion